rameau-fr/rameau-fr.github.io/index.md

 <br>

 News:
+* I am serving as a guest editor for MDPI Sensors on the topic of ["Multi-Sensor and Multi-Modal Place Localization"](https://www.mdpi.com/journal/sensors/special_issues/SWV4V826AE)
+* One accepted paper to ECCV 2022
+* One IJCV in collaboration with Seokju Lee (Kentech)
 * One paper accepted to ICLR 2022
 * Our calibration toolbox MC-Calib has been published in CVIU
 * One paper published in IJCV